 Wielding two weapons can provide the character with far greater firepower.
 However, it also makes it much more difficult to hit the targets.
 Using two weapons, that is the Two-Weapon combat style, carries the following restrictions and benefits:

-• Characters can wield 2 pistols and/or submachine guns but take extra -8 penalty to attack rolls with those weapons.
+• Characters can wield 2 pistols and/or submachine guns but take an extra -8 penalty to all attack rolls with those weapons.

 • You can attack with both weapons, and use any attack action they allow, at the same time.
 Meaning that if you use one weapon to make a Full-Auto Fire (thus consuming your entire round), you can use the other to make any type of attack action that consumes 1 action, 2 actions or a full-round action.
 Make separate attack actions for each weapon.
 When you decide to attack with a weapon, you must also decide if you are going to use the other weapon to attack or not.

-• An attack or movement action is required to reload both weapons.
+• An attack action is required to reload both weapons.

 • A character cannot use the Aiming action when wielding two weapons (regardless of whether he fires with both weapons or not).